oracle/odpi/doc/src/user_guide/round_trips.rst

       - Maybe
       - The first call when requesting the release string always requires a round-trip.
-If the release string is not requested and Oracle Client 20.3 or higher is being used, no round-trip is required; otherwise, a round-trip is required.
+If the release string is not requested and Oracle Client 20.3 or higher is being used, no round-trip is required.
+Similarly for earlier versions, if the release string is not requested and a pooled connection is used that previously had a call to this function made, no round-trip is required; otherwise, a round-trip is required.
 Subsequent calls with any client version do not require a round-trip.
     * - :func:`dpiConn_getSodaDb()`
-      - No
+      - Maybe
-      -
+      - An internal call to check the server version is made.
+The notes on the function :func:`dpiConn_getServerVersion()` apply.
     * - :func:`dpiConn_getStmtCacheSize()`
       - No
       -